solui/solui/packages/docs/Publishing/Overview/README.md

-All Dapps are published to and served from [IPFS](https://ipfs.io), a peer-to-peer decentralized network.
-This ensures that your Dapp will be available as long as at least one IPFS node has a copy of it.
+All Dapps are published to and served from [IPFS](https://ipfs.io), a peer-to-peer decentralized network which uses a [content-addressable identifier](https://en.wikipedia.org/wiki/Content-addressable_storage) to ensure Dapp integrity.
+It also ensures that your Dapp will be available as long as at least one IPFS node has a copy of it.

 ## Architecture